SpaceParkLeicester/Sentinel-1_Processing/installation/esa_snap/README.md

 $ ogrinfo --version # Copy the version number to the command below
 $ pip install GDAL==<version-number>
 ```
+**Note** - If there was any error regarding 'x86_64-linux-gnu-gcc', try `sudo apt-get install python3.x-dev`, make sure to install python3.x that is same as python version used in the virtual env.

 Make sure to check that you can import `gdal` from `osgeo`.
 Run the following.
 ```
 # Activate the conda environment